ekhurtado/GCIS_MDE_engineering_platform/README.md

-# GCIS_MDE_methodology
+# GCIS_MDE_engineering_platform

-This repository contains the files developed in the paper "Enabling DevOps for Fog Applications in the Smart Manufacturing domain: a MDE-based Platform Engineering approach".
+This repository contains the files developed in the paper "Enabling DevOps for Fog Applications in the Smart Manufacturing domain: a Model-Driven Platform Engineering approach".

 ## Repository structure